Scroll Top

 • Travel

-• My Top Budget-Friendly Beaches in South Albania
+• My Top Budget-Friendly Beaches in the South of Albania

-Saranda and Ksamil have been the ‘keywords’ of Albanian tourism in recent years, and we get why.
-With crystal-clear beaches reminiscent of the Maldives, a beautiful coastline, and friendly locals, these destinations have captivated many tourists.
+Saranda and Ksamil have been two of the main ‘keywords’ of Albanian tourism in recent years.
+With crystal-clear beaches reminiscent of the Maldives, a stunning coastline, and friendly locals, these destinations have captivated many tourists and are likely to continue doing so in summer 2026.

-However, a recent and unexpected surge in prices has left some visitors a bit displeased and disappointed, questioning the affordability of the country.
-And it’s making us think, “Is Albania really cheap”?
+However, it cannot be denied that the unexpected surge in prices has left some visitors a bit displeased and disappointed, questioning the affordability of the country.

 Himara

-Himara is a small, peaceful town located between Vlora and Saranda.
-The beaches here are less crowded than Saranda and Ksamil, perfect for families or vacationers who prefer to relax at their own pace.
-Some beaches to consider around Himara are Llaman, Livadh, Spille, Potam, Qeparo, Borsh.
+Himara is a small, peaceful town located between Vlora and Saranda, and one of my favourite summer destinations.
+The beaches here are less crowded than those in Saranda and Ksamil, perfect for families or travellers who prefer to relax at their own pace.

-Some of the accommodation and dining options are also more budget-friendly, with family-run guesthouses, hostels, and local taverns serving delicious cuisine.
+Some of the accommodation and dining options are budget-friendly, with family-run guesthouses, hostels, and local taverns serving delicious cuisine.

 Llaman